Tilodol SR 200 mg Prolonged-Release Tablets

 Posology

-The dose should be adjusted to the intensity of pain and the clinical response of the individual patient.
+The dose should be adjusted to intensity of pain and the sensitivity of the individual patient.
 The lowest effective dose for analgesia should generally be selected.

 Adults and adolescents above the age of 12 years: